 Hard to say.
 There is an antibody test.
 This is a blood test detects if you have any antibodies to the virus which may have developed if you have the virus.

 In England, antibody tests are only currently available for NHS and care staff.

 Two very big health warnings:

-- We don't know yet whether those who have had the virus can get it again.
-This means that a positive test showing you've had the virus would not guarantee you wouldn't get it again.
+- A positive test showing you've had the virus would not guarantee you wouldn't get it again.

 - Antibody testing is complicated.
 The government says that home antibody tests that work using a finger prick of blood are not reliable.

 So can you get the virus twice?